kowsyap/Na-Accidento/README.md

 Na-Accidento (Automated home security system)

-This cheap and effective system I would like to deliver a power package of low power automation system that monitors and take appropriate actions for following problems:
+In this cheap and effective system, I would like to deliver a power package of low power automation system that monitors and take appropriate actions for following problems:

 • Gas leakage